 City Index ReviewOpen Account

-The broker itself was established in 1983 in the United Kingdom and is a world leader for FX and CFD trading, as well as spread betting.
+The broker itself was established in 1983 in the United Kingdom and is a world leader in FX and CFD trading, as well as spread betting.
 It offers access to more than 12,000 markets.

 - Access to more than 12,000 markets.